mhaugrud/msumcspy/_sources/PythonModules/race.rst

 #.
 Use a single call to ``forward`` for each turtle, using a random number as the distance to move.

 #.
 Create a for loop, using a random number for the parameter passed to the range function.
-Inside the for loop move one of the turtles forward by some number of units.
+Inside the for loop move one of the turtles forward by one unit.
+Make another loop to do the same with the other turtle.

 #.
 Create a single `for loop` using something like 150 or 200 as the range parameter.
-Inside the `for loop`, generate a random number and move a turtle forward by that amount.
+Inside the `for loop`, generate a small random number and move a turtle forward by that amount.
 Generate another random number and move the the other turtle forward by that amount.

 In all of these options, the random numbers are whole numbers.
 So we should use the ``randrange`` function.